magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -   {:.new}<!-- MAGECLOUD-2392 -->**Upgrade improvement**—Added validation to confirm that the `autoload` property in the `composer.json` file contains required configuration changes before upgrading to {{ site.data.var.ee }} v2.3.
 See [Upgrade Magento version]({{site.baseurl }}/guides/v2.3/cloud/project/project-upgrade.html).

--   {:.fix}<!-- MAGECLOUD-3104 -->Fixed a compression issue when generating assets during the build phase by moving the compression task to the beginning of the `build:transfer` section of the build phase.
+-   {:.new}<!-- MAGECLOUD-3104 -->Now, you can minify and bundle your static assets, and the native process to generate assets during the build phase occurs at the beginning of the `build:transfer` section.
+See the section that describes a [customized build process for hooks]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#hooks).

 -   {:.fix}<!-- MAGECLOUD-3035 -->Fixed a database connection error that occurred during deployment immediately after configuring an additional database and service relationship.
+Also, this fix addresses an issue that occurred during the configuration process of MBI for Starter.
+For Starter, this upgrade is a "must have" for using MBI.

 -   {:.fix}<!-- MAGECLOUD-3003 -->Fixed a validation issue with the database configuration that caused the deploy process to fail.